mother-of-all-self-hosting/mash-playbook/docs/services/stirling-pdf.md

 # Stirling PDF

-Stirling PDF is a online PDF converter and editor with many functionalities.
+Stirling PDF is an online PDF converter and editor with many functionalities.
 Visit the [official website](https://www.stirlingpdf.com) or [demo](https://stirlingpdf.io) to learn more.

 ## Dependencies

-- traefik (optional)
+- a [Traefik](traefik.md) reverse-proxy server (optional)

 ## Configuration

 To enable this service, add the following configuration to your `vars.yml` file and re-run the [installation](../installing.md) process:

 ```yaml